MiztahBoneZ/Pokemon-Web3/README.md

 > _In fulfillment of Bootcamp requirements as the third and final project._

-#### Blockchain Integrated Pokémons
+#### Blockchain-Integrated Pokémon

-This web application is a comprehensive technical demonstration of modern Web3 and blockchain concepts, applied through Pokémon turn-based gameplay.
-At its core, the application allows users to mint, own, and trade Pokémon as Non-Fungible Tokens (NFTs).
-Each Pokémon exists as a unique on-chain asset, verifiably owned by the user’s connected wallet.
+This web application serves as a technical proof of concept demonstrating modern Web3 and blockchain technologies through a Pokémon-inspired, turn-based game.
+Users can mint, own, and trade Pokémon as ERC-721 Non-Fungible Tokens, with each asset existing as a verifiable on-chain entity fully controlled by the user’s connected wallet.

+> [!WARNING]
 > This system is developed strictly as a proof of concept and is not intended for commercial deployment.
-If adapted for commercial use, all NFT metadata, tokenized assets, artwork, names, and associated intellectual property must be replaced with original or properly licensed content. <br/><br/> > _The developer assumes no liability for any legal, intellectual property, or regulatory issues arising from the minting, trading, or use of NFTs within this project._
+If adapted for commercial use, all NFT metadata, tokenized assets, artwork, names, and associated intellectual property must be replaced with original or properly licensed content.

+> [!CAUTION]
+>  _The developer disclaims any liability for any legal, intellectual property, or regulatory issues arising from the minting, trading, or use of NFTs within this project._

 ---